bozkurtmithat/javaee/README.md

 # The Project Aim
 This project is for experiments and exercises on java ee platform using open liberty.
-Especially it test the working of multi-module projects.
-This project uses mavan for build tool and Multi module projects structure as following
+Especially it tests multi-module projects.
+This project uses maven for build-tool and Multi-module project structure is as following

 EAR
 +-- META-INF